NestSI-21/cuckoo/README.md

 - **Install the App** on your Workspace by pressing the button
 <img width="500" alt="install" src="https://user-images.githubusercontent.com/44748017/130781610-2c9984cf-2b53-489a-95fe-65ca4c80e264.png">

-Now you can past the generated tokens to the file `server/.env`:
+Now you can paste the generated tokens to the file `server/.env`:

 ```
 SLACK_OAUTH_TOKEN = User OAuth Token